-APSA's Targeted International Membership (TIM) is available to scholars in low-income and lower-middle income countries.
+APSA's Targeted International Membership (TIM) is available to scholars in low-income, non-OECD countries.
 Established as part of APSA's internationalization initiative in 2005, TIM provides the opportunity for scholars residing in eligible countries to become full members of the Association at a significantly reduced annual dues rate of $45.
 Benefits of TIM include complete access to APSA benefits, including: online services; discounted publications; eJOBS service; subscription to the electronic or hard copy versions of PS: Political Science & Politics, Perspectives on Politics, and the American Political Science Review; discounted registration for the Annual Meeting; and access to the Directory of Members.
 Learn more here.

 - Centennial Center: James Bryce Fund for International Political Science

-The James Bryce fund was established in honor of the British historian and politician to support the global study of political life and the internationalization of the political science discipline and profession.
+The James Bryce fund was established in honor of the British historian and politician, to support the global study of political life and the internationalization of the political science discipline and profession.
 The fund provides supplemental support for research residencies at the Centennial Center and elsewhere, collaborative research workshops involving political scientists from the United States and abroad, and teaching and curriculum development programs for emerging political science communities.
 Annual deadlines for submitting a research grant application are June 15 and December 15.
 For more information, click here.